ABOUT

 Boston University School of Medicine, Geisel School of Medicine at Dartmouth, Georgetown, George Washington University School of Medicine & Health Sciences, Georgetown University School of Medicine, Harvard Medical School, Larner COM U of Vermont, Lewis Katz School of Medicine at Temple University, Loyola University Chicago Stritch School of Medicine, Pennsylvania State University College of Medicine, Perelman School of Medicine (UPenn), Philadelphia College of Osteopathic Medicine (PCOM), Rutgers New Jersey Medical School, Rutgers Robert Wood Johnson Medical School, Sidney Kimmel Medical College at Thomas Jefferson University, Touro College of Osteopathic Medicine, University of Rochester School of Medicine and Dentistry, University of Rochester SOM, University of Virginia School of Medicine, Wake Forest School of Medicine, Warren Alpert Medical School of Brown University, etc.

-Boston University Henry M Goldman School of Dental Medicine (BU), Colombia University College of Dental Medicine (CUL), Harward School of Dental Medicine, Howard University College of Dentistry (HOW), University of Illinois at Chicago College of Dentistry (ILL), University of Michigan School of Dentistry (MICH), New York University College of Dentistry (NYU), University of Pennsylvania School of Dental Medicine (PENN), University of Pittsburgh School of Dental Medicine (PITT), The Maurice H. Kornberg School of Dentistry, Temple University (TEMP), Tufts University School of Dental Medicine (TUF).
+Boston University Henry M Goldman School of Dental Medicine (BU), Colombia University College of Dental Medicine (CUL), Harward School of Dental Medicine, Howard University College of Dentistry (HOW), University of Illinois at Chicago College of Dentistry (ILL), University of Michigan School of Dentistry (MICH), New York University College of Dentistry (NYU), University of Pennsylvania School of Dental Medicine (PENN), University of Pittsburgh School of Dental Medicine (PITT), The Maurice H. Kornberg School of Dentistry, Temple University (TEMP), Tufts University School of Dental Medicine (TUF), Nova Southeastern, Midwestern, Arizona.

 Does the ranking of a health professional school matter?